ProgClubGSU/Resume-Template-and-Guide/README.md

 - If it’s a class project — reframe it like a real product
 - Use **secure backend, real-time sync, scalable architecture, seed-based PRNG, REST/GraphQL APIs, stateless scaling, etc.** wherever you can truthfully defend it

+_📌 Coming up next: Skills section + how to stack your technical signal like a beast 🧠_

 ## 🚀 Getting the Template

 To use the LaTeX resume template: